l4rs3rik/l4rs3rik.github.io/abl/README.md

 On MacOs the default library path is:
 /Library/Application Support/AudioRealism/ABL3/

-3. Run ABL3 and choose the "select skin" from the application menu.
+3.Run ABL3 and choose the "select skin" from the application menu.

 ## SilverBox3
 Download: [abl32-skin-silverbox3.zip](abl32-skin-silverbox3.zip)